-I started running just over three years ago.
-In a matter of weeks I went from a running-hater to a running-lover.
-(I shared how my journey began here.)
-Aside from a few injuries that sidelined me, I’ve been running ever since.
-I still have so far to go, but what matters most to me is that I keep pounding the pavement mile after mile.
+What matters to me most is that I keep pounding the pavement mile after mile.
 Because no matter how far or fast I ran last week, running forces me to face myself today.
 Last week may have been a PR (personal record) or a complete disaster, but today is a new day.

-But more than muscle pain in my legs and needing breath in my lungs, running has forced me to confront my fears more than anything.
+But more than muscle pain in my legs and needing breath in my lungs, running forces me to confront my fears.
 I fear falling the most.
-Maybe it sounds silly, but imagining myself face-planting on sidewalks or bridges has slowed me down on several occasions.
+It sounds silly, but imagining myself face-planting on sidewalks or bridges has slowed me down on several occasions.

-Knowing I’m not the sixteen-year-old athlete I once was, it’s taken time for me to trust my body to run long distances.
-To believe my knees won’t give out, my ankles won’t turn, my lungs won’t actually collapse while pounding through my chest.
-While the fear has diminished, it’s still in front of me every time I run- whether it’s the busy streets filled with traffic, cyclist, or pedestrians walking dogs.
+I’m not the sixteen-year-old athlete I once was, it’s taken time for me to trust my body to run long distances.
+To trust my knees not to give out, my ankles not to turn, or that my lungs won’t actually collapse while pounding through my chest.
+I face fear every time I run- whether it’s the busy streets filled with traffic, cyclist, or pedestrians walking dogs.

-If it’s a good day (ninety percent of the time it is) after mile one, I’m feeling good.
-And this is when I start pushing the fear away.
+If it’s a good day, I’m feeling good after mile one.
+This is when I start pushing the fear away.
 I begin running faster and thinking clearer.
 I’m not wondering if I’m going to trip over the tree roots bubbled under the sidewalk anymore.
-I quickly maneuver around lawn mowers, wave to the lawn maintenance guys, and jump over the holes on the trails.
+Now I quickly maneuver around lawn mowers, wave to the lawn maintenance guys, and jump over the holes on the trails.
 I’m confident I can do what my body is able to do.
 Fear is not ruling me anymore.
-I can feel the difference in my body and my mind, and it feels good- like I’m running (and thinking) the way my body was created to.
+I can feel the difference in my body and mind.
+Now I’m moving (and thinking) the way my body was created to.

-I face my physical fears when I run, but as soon as those running shoes come off, I face a whole lot more fear than the fear of falling down.
-I face the fear of not being good enough, fear of failure, fear of rejection, fear of being a bad mom, fear of being laughed at, the list goes on.
+I face my physical fears when I run, but as soon as those running shoes come off, there’s a whole lot more fear than the fear of falling down.
+The fear of not being good enough, fear of failure, fear of rejection, fear of being a bad mom, fear of being laughed at, the list goes on.

 Facing a physical fear on a regular basis has taught me how to face other internal battles too.
 It’s trained my body and mind to know when fear is ruling my thoughts and my actions.
 I can feel the difference in my body and my mind.
-It’s in how I carry myself, how I give up or keep going, it’s in my mindset.
+It’s in how I carry myself, how I give up or keep going, it’s in my mindset throughout my day.

 - I don’t want the fear of being a bad mom to be what motivates me to parent my kids.